Categories

 • A system of surveillance and control

-And to prevent that, we need accessism to be the political alternative people for the 21st century people need, and for the Accessist International to be a constellation of parties, groups and candidates like you and me, ready to lay a brick at the governance of the future.
+And to prevent that, accessism needs to be the political alternative people for the 21st century people need, and for the Accessist International to be a constellation of parties, groups and candidates like you and me, ready to lay a brick at the governance of the future.

 A vibrant presence in the political scene and public consciousness, ready for the trials of the future.